Variables

 Type Annotations

-EZ is statically typed - you must declare the type:
+EZ is statically typed — you can declare the type explicitly:

 Primitive Types